websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/troubleshooting-cross-cluster-replication.md

 ## Local DXP Node Doesn't Read from Follower Elasticsearch Cluster

 In a DXP cluster using Cross-Cluster Replication, each local DXP node must be mapped to read from the local follower Elasticsearch cluster.
-For example, if you have 2 local DXP nodes and the `connectionId` of your follower connection is `ccr`, to match them with the follower Elasticsearch cluster, the CCR Local Cluster Connection Configurations property should be configured with values like this:
+For example, if you have 2 local DXP nodes and the `connectionId` of your follower connection is `ccr`, to match them with the follower Elasticsearch cluster, the Local Cluster Configurations property should be configured with values like this:

 ```properties
 localhost:9080,ccr